 “Many hours from many people are invested into a single Casefile episode.
 [Time invested] varies with each case, especially with the multi-part releases, but on average the research takes two weeks and the writing another one to two weeks on top of that.
 The recording is usually done in one day, but can turn into two days if I’m having a bad session.”

-Casefile was born from a need – a need to escape, create and take someone’s mind off something else.
+Casefile started from a need – a need to escape, create and take someone’s mind off something else.
 For the podcast itself, it has grown immensely from its humble beginnings as a side project.
 The production quality from episode 1-100 has improved immensely.
 The research, writing and the narrator’s confidence has also steadily improved.

 “I’m never satisfied until the narration sounds good, so there is always a lot of different takes until I eventually get one where I say, “Okay this is the one.”
 After the recording, the production and music composition process takes about another week.
 So it’s very full-on and it’s evolving as we continue to grow and improve.”